Microwave-WYB/impressive-ui/README.md

 3. **Immutable Updates**: Always create new state rather than mutating
 4. **Component Composition**: Break UI into small, reusable components
 5. **Reactive Patterns**: Let state changes drive UI updates automatically
+6. **ViewModel State Encapsulation**: ViewModels should hold `MutableState` internally for data updates, but expose immutable `State` properties and transformation methods to views.
+This ensures the ViewModel is the single source of truth for state synchronization while preventing views from directly mutating state.

 ## Design Patterns